ramaroberto/neat-python/docs/module_summaries.rst

   .. py:exception:: InvalidActivationFunction(TypeError)

-    Exception called if an activation function being added is invalid according to the `validate_activation` function, or if an unknown activation function is requested by name via :py:meth:`get <ActivationFunctionSet.get()>`.
+    Exception called if an activation function being added is invalid according to the `MultiParameterSet.add_func` method, or if an unknown activation function is requested by name via :py:meth:`get <ActivationFunctionSet.get()>`.

     .. versionchanged:: 0.92
       Base of exception changed to more-precise TypeError.

-  .. py:function:: validate_activation(function)
+    .. deprecated:: 0.92-multiparam_funcs

-    Checks to make sure its parameter is a function that takes a single argument.

-    :param function: Object to be checked.
-    :type function: :datamodel:`object <objects-values-and-types>`
-    :raises InvalidActivationFunction: If the object does not pass the tests.
+      This is now an alias for :py:exc:`BadFunctionError`, which is itself based on both TypeError and LookupError.
+Use either it, or preferably one of its two subclasses, :py:exc:`InvalidFunctionError` (for unusable functions; based on TypeError) or :py:exc:`UnknownFunctionError`
+      (for unknown functions requested by name; based on LookupError).

   .. py:class:: ActivationFunctionSet